 At 11am join the street food tour with Callejoros Tours where you’ll try every type of exotic Colombian fruit imaginable including the hugely popular local chontaduro (or Peach Palm Fruit) which you’ll see sold all over the city.
 Considered the “national viagra” despite no scientific evidence, locals believe it increases libido and stamina.
 No wonder Colombian men were queueing up to buy them!
 If you can stomach the unusual taste (kind of like a sweet potato or squash) they have as much protein as eggs and help lower cholesterol:

 In the evening, have a salsa lesson at Viajero hostel (free for guests) before heading to one of the city’s famous salsa joints.
 If you’re there on a Wednesday, go to La Topa Tolondra, also in the San-Antonio neighborhood, which has a really authentic feel to it.
+People will often down-play Cali as it’s quite rough and ready but we LOVED it.
+It feels like proper Colombia, if you know what I mean.

 Day 23 – EXPLORE A COLONIAL GEM